dianaw353/dotfiles/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Application issue
+name: Bug Report
-about: Application Bug
+about: 'Something is not working right '
 title: "[Bug - Application]: "
-labels: Application, Bug
+labels: Bug
 assignees: ''

 ---

 **Describe the bug**
-- App:
+- App/Script: [e.g hyprland or Zsh | Change Default Shell to Zsh]
 Describe the application issue

 **To Reproduce**